Demand Control Ventilation for Commercial Kitchens

 Demand Control Ventilation Systems for Commercial Kitchens, how do they differ, how are they the same?

-The number and type of Demand Control Ventilation (DCV) systems for commercial kitchens have grown significantly in recent years.
+The number and type of Demand Control Kitchen Ventilation (DCKV) systems for commercial kitchens have grown significantly in recent years.
 This can be attributed to several factors, principally the adherence to ASHRAE 90.1 ventilation standard.
 This is the standard that affects design for commercial kitchens, and it states that on exhaust systems greater than 5000 cfm, (Washington State and other municipalities have adopted lower exhaust rate thresholds) you need to incorporate one of three energy conservation measures.
 Some States and Provinces have adopted ASHRAE 90.1 as building code.

 1. At least 50% of all replacement air is transferred air that would otherwise be exhausted